Kitchen Cabinet Painting vs. Staining in Omaha, NE

 Painting kitchen cabinets form a solid coat of the surface that protects the wood against water damage and soft surface wear and tear.
 It's equally a commonly used kitchen cabinet finish with a higher level of surface protection than staining.

 One of the best things about paint is that it gives you nearly limitless options for colors.
 Unlike stain, which only comes in browns, beiges, tans, and other earthy shades, painting leaves plenty of room for creativity and color scheme customization.
+Gray is one of the most popular paint colors for kitchen cabinets.

 Besides the color, you also get a variety of sheens, from eggshell and satin to semi-gloss and high-gloss.
 However, paint covers the wood's natural beauty, which can be a downside if you fancy the view of grains and knots in the wood.

-So, Should You Choose Stain Or Paint?
+Should You Stain Or Paint?

-From the above overview, it's clear that both paint and stain have some ups and downs.
+From the above overview, it's clear that both paint and stain have pros and cons.
 So your choice will most likely be determined by the condition of the cabinets and your personal preferences.
 You might want to choose paint if you need freedom with color choices.
 The paint will allow you to create a unified color theme or complement pretty much any other dominant color in your kitchen.
 Additionally, if your kitchen cabinets are older and showing signs of surface imperfections such as scuff marks and bumps, paint can cover them up.

 Kitchen cabinet staining is a more suitable option if you have newer cabinets and would like to show off the wood's natural beauty.
 However, if your cabinets have existing paint, staining them might prove to be a hassle.
 If you like the idea of staining, but your cabinets are a little dated, consider using the solid stain.